Tropicalbunny/Project-2/README.md

 ## Issues
 ---
 ### Known Bugs
-* font does not load on s10, updated to have the font as a file. this did not fix the issue.
+* font does not load on s10, updated to have the font as a file. this did not fix the issue. as this bug couldnt be recreated on other devices i decided more testing on similar devices is needed, for which i do not have access.
+* Notes on Phones randomly stop functioning after round 2.
+I had trouble consitently recreating this bug so it has been difficult to track down, I decided that this is a bug that will be fixed in future updates as this does not affect core functionality.
+* If you start the game too quickly the segments take a split second to load into the page, as this is a minor bug i belive i can fix this in a future update with "window.onload". but as of now it does not affect functionality.
 ### Fixed Bugs
 * Game array wasnt writing outside of function.
 * Segments where enlarging while game was lighting them